Our Expert Tutors Can Help With Difficult Assignments.

 A. Supply-side economics described three key problems causing slow economic growth.

-1. High taxes are the fundamental problem, especially high marginal rates.
+1. High taxes are a fundamental problem, especially high marginal rates.

 a.
 They decrease incentive to work and save.